Maxxis ups the performance of its new second generation High Road tyre - Cycling Weekly

 The ride quality is only enhanced by the new tyre’s casing, which increases the thread count from 120 TPI (threads per inch) to 170 TPI.
 That increase means that the thread count of the High Road now matches Maxxis’s High Road SL race day tyre and only adds to the first generation High Road’s supple ride feel.

-The softer casing means that the tyre rolls faster than previously, with Maxxis’s tests showing a 2% reduction in rolling resistance.
+The softer casing means that the tyre rolls faster than previously, with Maxxis’s tests showing a two per cent reduction in rolling resistance.

-For the foldable High Road, designed to be used with inner tubes, the increased thread count also drops the weight by between 12% and 15%.
+For the foldable High Road, designed to be used with inner tubes, the increased thread count also drops the weight by between 12 per cent and 15 per cent.
 Maxxis quotes a new weight of 185g in 25mm width and 205g for the 28mm wide tyre.

 In addition, the revised tread pattern of the latest High Road tyres includes less siping, but adds a finely textured surface, designed to increase the tyre’s traction in dry conditions.
 Maxxis has redesigned the tyre’s profile too, which it says improves grip when cornering in the wet.